adambard/learnxinyminutes-docs/ansible.html.markdown

 ```

 #### For remaining examples we would use additional repository
 This example install ansible in `virtualenv` so it is independend from a system.
-You need to init it with `source environment.sh` command
+You need to initialize it into your shell-context with `source environment.sh` command.

+We are going to use repository with examples: sirkubax/ansible-for-learnXinYminutes.git

 ```bash
 $ git colone git@github.com:sirkubax/ansible-for-learnXinYminutes.git